 Moved by Leialoha; seconded by Rice.
+Motion passed, with abstention by Tosatto.

 Tosatto noted his abstention.

 Rice noted the M&SI should be re-evaluated because there has been evidence of FKWs being very resilient by surviving with six or seven hooks in the stomach.
 Photos of animals with cuts on their mouth and dorsal fins look very healthy.